- Search The Registry

 - Street Team Youth Programs

 - About Us

 Carl Stokes was born on this date in 1927.
 He was a Black lawyer and politician.

-In 1967, he ran again and became the first Black to be elected mayor of a major American city.
-He was reelected in 1969, but after his second term he left politics to become a news broadcaster in New York City.
+In 1967, he ran again and became the first black to be elected mayor of a major American city.
+He was reelected in 1969, but after his second term, he left politics to become a news broadcaster in New York City.
 He returned to Cleveland in 1980 as general counsel to the United Auto Workers.
 Three years later, Stokes was elected municipal court judge, serving two terms as head of the court.
-He then served (1994–95) as ambassador to the Seychelles.
+He then served (1994–95) as ambassador to Seychelles.
 Carl Stokes died in 1996.